dawidSkowronek19/MES-Solver/README.md

 This repository hosts a Finite Element Method (FEM) solver written in C++.
 The ultimate goal of this project is to build a robust, highly optimized, and user-friendly tool for solving various differential equations.

-## Current Status: Stable Baseline
+## Current Status
-The current stable baseline version (featuring 1D stationary and modal analysis) is located in the **`version0.0`** branch.
+The current stable baseline version is in branch main
-*Please switch to the `version0.0` branch and read its `README.md` for details on features, required libraries, and compilation instructions.*

 ## Current Development Goals

+##Compile Instruction: cmake --build ./build/ -j"X" where X = core number used for compiling

 Active development is taking place to improve the architecture and capabilities of the solver.
 The current focus includes:
 * **Object-Oriented Refactoring:** Restructuring the codebase to be more strictly object-oriented and modular.
 * **Optimized Solvers:** Implementing specialized and highly optimized solvers tailored for various classical equations.